JayantiRastogi/AeoFit-Case-Study/README.md

 # AeoFit-Case-Study

 About AeroFit:
-Aeroﬁt is a leading brand in the ﬁeld of ﬁtness equipment.
-Aeroﬁt provides a product range including machines such as treadmills, exercise bikes, gym equipment, and ﬁtness accessories to cater to the needs of all categories of people.
+AeroFit is a leading brand in the fitness equipment industry, offering a wide range of products to cater to the diverse needs of health-conscious individuals.
+Their product portfolio includes treadmills, exercise bikes, gym equipment, and various fitness accessories.
+Among their core offerings are three distinct treadmills: the KP281, KP481, and KP781.

-Product Portfolio:

-● The KP281 is an entry-level treadmill that sells for $1,500.
+KP281: This entry-level treadmill is priced at $1,500 and caters to individuals starting their fitness journey or those with limited space requirements.

-● The KP481 is for mid-level runners that sell for $1,750.
+KP481: The KP481 is a mid-range treadmill priced at $1,750, targeting mid-level runners seeking a balance between features and affordability.

-● The KP781 treadmill has advanced features that sell for $2,500.
+KP781: The top-of-the-line KP781 treadmill boasts advanced features and functionalities, priced at $2,500, ideal for serious runners and fitness enthusiasts.

 Problem Statement:

-The market research team at AeroFit wants to identify the characteristics of the target audience for each type of treadmill offered by the company, to provide a better recommendation of the treadmills to new customers.
-The team decides to investigate whether there are differences across the product with respect to customer characteristics.
+The market research team at AeroFit identified a gap in their current approach to customer recommendations.
+While they offer a variety of treadmills, they lack a clear understanding of the specific customer profiles associated with each product.
+This presents a challenge in effectively guiding potential buyers towards the treadmill that best aligns with their fitness goals and budget.

 Objective: